Jimdo/template-boilerplate/README.md

 3. Replace your content with Jimdo placeholders using whatever editor you prefer
 4. Preview your design with content from different sites.
 Default site is http://nicecontent.jimdo.com.
 To get a preview of all possible Jimdo elements, choose http://allcontents.jimdo.com
 5. Make changes, fix any visual problems
-6. ~~Upload your design~~ – :construction: this is currently restricted to the Template Team to avoid random template output :construction:
+6. ~~Upload your design~~ – :construction: this is currently restricted to the Jimdo team to avoid random template output :construction:

 ##### Design variations & variables